 FOR NON-MEMBERS:

 — Yizkor services on Yom Kippur are open to the community (no ticket necessary).
-Proof of vaccination and ID are required.
+ID is required.
+This service is held at Hebrew Union College, 1 West 4th Street.

 Online: Guests may join us online without charge (although a donation is suggested) by registering using our High Holy Day Online Registration Form.